spectralDNS/shenfun/docs/_sources/shenfun.rst.txt

 So, even though we carefully followed the spectral Galerkin method, we have ended up with the same result that would have been obtained with a Fourier collocation method, where one simply takes the Fourier transform of the Poisson equation and differentiate analytically.

 With ``shenfun`` the periodic 1D Poisson equation can be trivially computed either with the collocation approach or the spectral Galerkin method.
 The procedure for the spectral Galerkin method will be shown first, before the entire problem is solved.
 All ``shenfun`` demos in this paper will contain a similar preample section where some necessary Python classes, modules and functions are imported.
 We import Numpy since ``shenfun`` arrays are Numpy arrays, and we import from Sympy to construct some exact solution used to verify the code.
 Note also the similarity to FEniCS with the import of methods and classes ``inner, div, grad, TestFunction, TrialFunction``.
 The Fourier spectral Galerkin method in turn requires that the ``FourierBasis`` is imported as well.
+The following code solves the Poisson equation in 1D with shenfun:

+.. !bu-code Poisson equation with Fourier basis label=fig:poisson1D

 .. code-block:: python